History of Cwmbran Tennis Club

 2004 - during a particularly bad storm there was failure of a metal securing band on an air outlet and the original dome was destroyed.
 Insurance paid for a replacement facility in 2005 but we could not gain insurance on the replacement facility leaving us with a future risk.

-October 2014 - the club had saved enough money to replace the old wooden hut that had served us so well since 1995 and invested £17,000 in the new clubhouse that stands beside the courts today.
+2014 - by October, the club had saved enough money to replace the old wooden hut that had served us so well since 1995 and invested £17,000 in the new clubhouse that stands beside the courts today.

-The club has continued to maintain and clean the existing courts over the years and they will need resurfacing in the next 4-5 years (2019-24).
+The club continued to maintain and clean the existing courts over the years but they will need resurfacing in the next 4-5 years (2019-24).

 As with many clubs we have relied on a small core number of dedicated people to maintain the dome and courts and this is a significant commitment.
 Without the tireless support of Ian Murray who singlehandedly took responsibility for leading the maintenance of the dome and the wider facilities ably supported by others such as Martin Taylor, our dome would not have lasted as long as it did.